umbraco/UmbracoDocs/Tutorials/Add-Google-Authentication/index.md

 versionFrom: 9.0.0
 versionTo: 10.0.0
-meta.Title: "Add Google Authentication" meta.Description: "A guide to set up a Google login for the Umbraco Backoffice."
+meta.Title: "Add Google Authentication"
+description: "A guide to set up a Google login for the Umbraco Backoffice."
 ---